liferlisiqi/Bebavioral-Cloning/README.md

 #### More details

 #### `lsq-v1`
-Although the docker image `CarND Term1 Starter Kit` provided by Udacity can be used to train model, it is based on CPU.
 In order to train model on GPU with Tensorflow/Keras, I write this dockerfile.
 Usage of this docker image contains two steps: build docker image and run docker image, once you built docker image you don't have to do it again.
 ```sh
 Step1: build docker image
 docker build -t=lsq:v1 -f=lsq-v1 .